Iran wages media onslaught against Saudis over Yemen war

 Iran has long quietly cultivated political ties with the Houthis and diplomats suspect this expanded into paramilitary training and supplies in recent years.
 Iran denies providing material support to the group.

-Tehran has sought to turn the embargo to its advantage, sending a series of aid shipments that were forcefully turned away by the coalition -- a move Tehran vigorously publicised.
+Tehran has sought to turn the embargo to its advantage, sending a series of aid shipments that were forcefully turned away by the coalition -- a move Tehran vigorously publicized.

 In April, for example, coalition jets bombed the runway of Yemen's main airport to prevent an Iranian cargo plane from landing, after the pilots ignored orders to turn around.

-The following month, an Iranian cargo ship set sail for a Houthi-controlled port under military escort, nearly provoking a showdown with coalition forces planning to inspect the ship.
+The following month, an Iranian cargo ship set sail for a Houthi-controled port under military escort, nearly provoking a showdown with coalition forces planning to inspect the ship.

 The vessel ultimately did not test the blockade, offloading its cargo in Djibouti for delivery by the United Nations before returning to Iran.

-Iranian diplomats have cast Tehran as a peacemaker, putting forward peace plans and decrying "external meddling" from the United Nations to the Islamic Organisation Conference.
+Iranian diplomats have cast Tehran as a peacemaker, putting forward peace plans and decrying "external meddling" from the United Nations to the Islamic Organization Conference.

-"They are trying to turn on its head the narrative that Iran is always the one destabilising the region," Barnes-Dacey said.
+"They are trying to turn on its head the narrative that Iran is always the one destabilizing the region," Barnes-Dacey said.

 For their part, the Saudis have tried to portray their Yemen campaign as lawful, as being undertaken in Yemen's own interests, and as a turning point in what Riyadh sees as unchecked Iranian expansionism in Arab countries.